-Figure 2.2 Schematic description of the gasification chain
+Figure 2.2 Schematic description of the gasification chain.

-before it is gasified and the product gas needs cleaning and conditioning before synthesis.
-A simple block diagram illustrating the different sub processes is shown in Figure 2.2 (see also Figure 9.1 in Chapter 9).
+The biomass often needs some pre-treatment before it is gasified and the product gas needs cleaning and conditioning before synthesis.
+A simple block diagram illustrating the different sub processes is shown in Figure 2.2 (see also Figure 12.1 in Chapter 12).
 There is a dependency between the different sub processes.
 The type of final product dictates which type of synthesis that is required, which in turn dictates necessary syngas properties (cleaning and conditioning) and so forth.
 The different sub processes are briefly discussed below.